 The school is governed by a Board of Governors whose members represent the Church at Parish, Deanery and Diocesan levels, the London Borough of Barnet, elected parents and elected members of the teaching and non-teaching staff.
 The Governors have a general responsibility for the effective management of the school although they are not expected to take detailed decisions about the daily management of the school.
 Their responsibilities include:

-The Governing Body meets twice a term.
+The Full Governing Body meets at least once a term.
 Tasks may then be delegated to a number of smaller committees.
 Minutes of the Governor’s meetings are available from the school.